Branching processes with pairwise interactions: Introduction and main results

 If $u = e^{-\lambda}$, for $\lambda \geq 0$, then the function $H_{q,z}$ is just the Laplace transform of the $q$-resolvent measure of the BPI-process $Z$ started at $z$.
-But since $Z$ is an integer-value process is more convenient to work with the current definition of $H_{q,z}$.
+But since $Z$ is an integer-valued process, it is more convenient to work with the current definition of $H_{q,z}$.
 The next result corresponds to Lemmas 2.1, 3.6 and 3.7 in \cite{La2005}.

 \begin{lemma} Suppose that $\mathcal{Q}_{d,\rho}^{c,b}(\theta; 1) \in (-\infty, \infty)$, for some $\theta \in (0,1)$, $d > 0$, $z \in \mathbb{N}_{0}$ and $q >0$. \begin{itemize} \item[(i)] As a function of $u \in [0,1)$, $H_{q,z} \in C^{2}([0,1), \mathbb{R})$ and it solves the second-order linear differential equation